gerbssusd/InstructionalCore/slides.md

 -  *telling* others to do it;
 - having done the work in the past;
-- hiring experts to do the work.
+- hiring experts to do the work or act like proxies for knowledge about how to do the work.

 </v-clicks>